-Naloxone - a fast-acting opioid overdose treatment approved by the FDA - FREE OF CHARGE and NO QUESTIONS ASKED at the Evans Community Complex at the Police Department, Customer Service, and Recreation windows.
+You can get Naloxone - a fast-acting opioid overdose treatment approved by the FDA - FREE OF CHARGE and NO QUESTIONS ASKED at the Evans Community Complex at the Police Department, Customer Service, and Recreation windows.
 PLEASE share this information with your loved ones as it could mean the difference between life and death.
+Scan the QR code to have the Evans Express sent to your inbox for free every month!
 Are you interested in serving your community as a City Council member?
 Are there issues in the City about which you are passionate or an area of our City where you think you can make a positive difference?
 In November, the City will hold elections for three, four-year terms (one from each City Ward) and a twoyear term for Mayor.
 Check out the City website by scanning the OR Code below to find more information about how to become a candidate for the Evans City Council.
-Please note, deadline is August 26th.
+Please note, deadline is

+August 26th.